stebet/eveonline-third-party-documentation/docs/crest/fleet/fleet_members.md

 #### Notes

 - If a character has a CSPA charge set, it is not possible to invite them to the fleet using CREST.
+- If a character is invited with the `fleetCommander` role, neither `squadID` or `wingID` should be specified.
+- If a character is invited with the `wingCommander` role, only `wingID` should be specified.
+- If a character is invited with the `squadCommander` role, both `squadID` and `wingID` should be specified.
+- If a character is invited with the `squadMember` role, `squadID` and `wingID` should either both be specified or not specified at all.
+If they aren't specified, the invited character will join any squad with available positions.

 ## Fleet Member